saqib1707/saqib1707.github.io/pages/research.md

 description: Saqib Azim's Research
 ---

-### Research
-My interests span a breadth of fields including perception, mapping and control with respect to robotics, computational imaging and statistical learning.
-I am fascinated by the propects of combining modern learning methods with model-based approaches to achieve robust real-world systems.<br>
+<p>My interests span a breadth of fields including perception, mapping and control with respect to robotics, computational imaging and statistical learning.
+I am fascinated by the propects of combining modern learning methods with model-based approaches to achieve robust real-world systems.</p>
 ### Publications
 #### 2019
 Indoor Positioning System using LSTM over WLAN network <br>